derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 think of forward process posteriors as reverse diffusion steps).
 Emma uses strict mathematical logic when helping us to choose correct reverse Brownian steps, which I share further down the text._

-We have now briefly described the ingredients to train a neural network and then predict images from noise.
+Interestingly enough, we have just briefly described how diffusion models are trained under a 'simple' de-noising objective.
+We have all the ingredients to train a de-noising neural network and then predict images from noise.
 We know the form of the forward noising process and can create de-noised training labels from the reverse process, conditioned on input images (<a href="https://arxiv.org/abs/2208.11970" target="_blank">Luo, 2022</a>).
 Concisely, to tackle general reverse process intractability, you train on a tractable reverse process, conditioned on input data, and learn to approximate the distribution of input images.
-The trained network is then applied in a number of steps to revert the diffusion process and create an image from noise: we reverse step by step until a Swiss-roll image shows up.
+The trained network is then applied in a number of steps to revert the diffusion process and create an image from noise: step by step we reverse the noising process until a Swiss-roll image shows up.
 You now have sampled an image from the learnt distribution.

-We have just concluded the introductory section.
-Next we cover [Statistical Foundations]({% post_url 2024-12-31-DDPM-Stat-Founds %}) of diffusion models.
+I hope this high-level sketch is illustrative and suggest to proceed with the [Statistical Foundations]({% post_url 2024-12-31-DDPM-Stat-Founds %}) chapter, where we start formulating diffusion model building blocks with more mathematical rigor.